Battle of Sedan (1940): German forces

 The German forces consisted of the 1st, 2nd and 10th Panzer Divisions.
-The 1st Panzer Division under the command of General-Major (Major General) Friedrich Kirchner, had on strength 52 Panzer IIs, 98 Panzer III, 58 Panzer IV, 40 Panzer 35(t) and eight Sd.Kfz.
+The 1st Panzer Division, under the command of General-Major (Major General) Friedrich Kirchner, had on strength 52 Panzer IIs, 98 Panzer IIIs, 58 Panzer IVs, 40 Panzer 35(t)s and eight Sd.Kfz.
 265 Panzerbefehlswagens.
-The 2nd Panzer Division, under the command of Generalleutnant (Lieutenant General) Rudolf Veiel, had 45 Panzer I, 115 Panzer II, 59 Panzer III and 32 Panzer IVs.
+The 2nd, under the command of Generalleutnant (Lieutenant General) Rudolf Veiel, had 45 Panzer Is, 115 Panzer IIs, 59 Panzer IIIs and 32 Panzer IVs.
 It also had 16 Sd.Kfz.
-265. The 10th Panzer Division, under the command of Generalleutnant Ferdinand Schaal, had 44 Panzer I, 113 Panzer II, 58 Panzer III, 32 Panzer IV and 18 Sd.Kfz.
-265. In total Guderian could possess 3 out of 8 divisions that Panzer Group Kleist had, gathering a force of up to 60,000 infantry troops, 41,000 vehicles, 788 tanks and 141 artillery pieces.
+265s.
+The 10th, under the command of Generalleutnant Ferdinand Schaal, had 44 Panzer Is, 113 Panzer IIs, 58 Panzer IIIs, 32 Panzer IVs and 18 Sd.Kfz.
+265s.
+In total Guderian commanded three out of eight divisions that Panzer Group Kleist had, consisting of up to 60,000 infantry troops, 41,000 vehicles, 788 tanks and 141 artillery pieces.
 He could also call upon 1,470 aircraft.

 Part of Guderian's problem was the lack of mobile artillery.
-He had no intention of halting the breakout in order to wait for additional artillery units to be moved into place to assault Sedan.
-Instead, Guderian requested maximum support from the Luftwaffe.
-For the first few days the German air arm would be used mostly in support of Army Group B. Most of the air support over Sedan was to be provided by Luftflotte 3 (Air Fleet 3).
-Initially, only limited numbers of air units were to be used, but the Luftwaffes workload was greatly increased nearer the time of the battle.
+He had no intention of halting a breakout to wait for additional artillery units to be moved into place to assault Sedan.
+Instead, he requested maximum support from the Luftwaffe.
+For the first few days, the German air arm would be used mostly in support of Army Group B. Most of the that was to be provided by Luftflotte 3 (Air Fleet 3).
+Initially, only limited numbers of air units were to be used, but the Luftwaffes workload was greatly increased as the battle neared.
 The Luftwaffe was to commit I. Fliegerkorps (1st Air Corps under Ulrich Grauert), II.
 Fliegerkorps (under Bruno Loerzer), V. Fliegerkorps (under Robert Ritter von Greim), and VIII.
 Fliegerkorps (under Wolfram Freiherr von Richthofen).
 These units came from Luftflotte 2 and Jagdfliegerführer 3 (Fighter Leader 3).
 The most significant unit was VIII.
 Fliegerkorps, nicknamed the Nahkampf-Fliegerkorps (Close Support Air Corps), which contained Sturzkampfgeschwader 77 (Dive bomber Wing 77), a powerful concentration of dive-bomber units equipped with the Junkers Ju 87 Stuka precision ground attack aircraft.
-This powerful air concentration numbered some 1,470 aircraft; 600 Heinkel He 111 and Junkers Ju 88 medium bombers and Dornier Do 17 light bombers, 250 Ju 87s, 500 Messerschmitt Bf 109s and 120 Messerschmitt Bf 110s.
+This powerful air concentration numbered some 1,470 aircraft: 600 Heinkel He 111 and Junkers Ju 88 medium bombers and Dornier Do 17 light bombers, 250 Ju 87s, 500 Messerschmitt Bf 109s and 120 Messerschmitt Bf 110s.